dotnetthailand/dotnetthailand.github.io/README.md

 - [ ] The first toggled item cannot be collapsed.
 - [ ] Add Facebook Comments Plugin to all content pages
 - [ ] Enable search
-- [ ] Remove only first 100 contributors.
+- [ ] Remove limit only first 100 contributors, use pagination.
+- [ ] Add Jest unit test and GitHub workflow

 ## Trouble shooting
 - 404 after deployment, you may miss CNAME file